kopernikusdev/ballcoin42/doc/init.md

 ### macOS

-Copy org.pivx.pivxd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.pivx.pivxd.plist`.
+Copy com.ball-coin.pivxd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/com.ball-coin.pivxd.plist`.

 This Launch Agent will cause pivxd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run pivxd as the current user.
-You will need to modify org.pivx.pivxd.plist if you intend to use it as a Launch Daemon with a dedicated pivx user.
+You will need to modify com.ball-coin.pivxd.plist if you intend to use it as a Launch Daemon with a dedicated pivx user.

 Auto-respawn